National Headquarters

 How can I locate a lost buddy?

-If your buddy is a member of the organization, we can put you in touch with HIM. if not, we have an Information Column in our magazine, EX-POW BULLETIN, where we can print a request of our members.
+If your buddy is a member of the organization, we can put you in touch with him.
+If not, we have an Information Column in our magazine, EX-POW BULLETIN, where we can print a request of our members.
 They might know your buddy or his location.
 This service is free.

 How can I verify an American Prisoner of War status and find out what POW camp they were held in?
-Contact National Headquarters at HQ,

 Where can I get information on civilian former POWs (internees)?